MauroJr/aurelia-guides.md-articles/Guide on Aurelia Guides.md

 Any question - please create an issue **[here][6]**

+<!––nextpage––>

-### Adding code snippets
+## <a name="auth_snippets"></a>Adding code snippets

-You will be adding code snippets to Aurelia Guides using the Snippet Manager plugin called ScribeFire
+You will be adding code snippets to Aurelia Guides using the ScribeFire Snippet Manager plugin.

-First credit goes to the great folks at [SribeFire][9] who made the plugin!
+First credit goes to the great folks at [ScribeFire][9] who made the plugin!

 To use ScribeFire, just click on the appropriate links to install the extension for you browser.